 Another common finding is the house either is or was previously FSBO (For Sale By Owner).
 These listings do not get the exposure needed to generate interest and they typically stay on the market for months.

 Sometimes the house is just in bad shape or shows signs of neglect.
 Unless the buyer is specifically looking for a house that needs TLC, buyers tend to stay clear of houses that are in poor condition.
 Sellers are advised to go through the home and correct any problems it has, such as leaky faucets, mold, cracks in the basement, etc. If the seller is not willing to do that, they need to offer a buyer credit or price the home accordingly.

 Outdated homes also tend to stay on the market for longer periods of time.
-While your faucet and appliances might work fine, no one wants to spend money on the purchase of a new home, just to then have to spend more money to bring it up to date.
+While your faucet and appliances might work fine, no one wants to spend money on the purchase of a new home just to then have to spend more money to bring it up to date.
 Sellers will find it worth their while in the end to give their home a face lift and make some updates prior to putting it on the market.